AshvinHandoo/Bionic-Lab-Projects/astrocyte-alertness-analysis-pipeline/README.md

 ```
 The demo computes a **rolling correlation** between synthetic pupil and calcium signals to illustrate an **alertness proxy**.

-> Note: Original experimental data are unavailable; this repo is intentionally **portfolio-focused** for computational/bioinformatics roles.
+> Note: Original experimental data are unavailable; this repo is intentionally **portfolio-focused** for computational roles.

 ---